kiklhorn/semsapi2mqtt/README.md

   station_id: your-station-ID   see remark below
   client: sems2mqtt             (optional, MQTT cient-id, default is 'sems2mqtt')
   scan_interval: 150            (optional, default is 300 seconds, keep to 300 seconds or less!)
+  sn_inverters: True # create mqtt inverters topics by its serial numbers
+  count_inverters: False # create mqtt inverters topics by its index
+  mqtt_prefix: Elektrarna # mqtt topic root - can be start/other/next
 ```
 * If you are using the SEMS Portal app on Android or IOS, it is strongly suggested to create a Visitor account with a different email address and use the credentials of the Visitor account for this custom_component.
 In the Adroid app, a visitor account can be added on the 'Modify Plant Info' page, scroll down to the bottom of the page to find the 'add visitor'-button.